 BehaviourWorks’ rapid growth and success has been achieved by working in close collaboration with a group of government and private sector organisations, which have helped us achieve our goal of breaking down the barriers that have previously prevented academic research from being translated into practice.

 Persuading people is an art – and a science

+BWA’s central premise is that most problems can be at least partially solved by influencing the behaviours that underpin them.
 By using insights from the behavioural sciences, organisations can avoid making misguided assumptions about the influences on behaviour (what matters to people) and the types of interventions that are likely to work.

-Given the complexity of human behaviour, BWA employs PhD qualified researchers across disciplines of psychology, political science, behavioural economics, systems thinking, knowledge translation, sociology and education.
+Given the complexity of human behaviour, BWA employs PhD qualified researchers across the disciplines of psychology, political science, behavioural economics, systems thinking, knowledge translation, sociology and education.

-BehaviourWorks was founded on the belief that academics can learn a lot from behaviour change practitioners and that better solutions can be found when we synthesise academic theory with practitioner experience.
+BWA was founded on the belief that academics can learn a lot from behaviour change practitioners and that better solutions can be found when we synthesise academic theory with practitioner experience.

 Our work with practitioners has influenced the development of a comprehensive behaviour change methodology known as the BWA Method.

 The Method includes a suite of tools for unpacking problems, identifying and prioritising behaviours and trialling interventions.
 The Method is currently being prepared for publication.